***Sorry, but I am not on Meet Me!***

 Well, though I've no objection to dating for the pleasure of good company, most of me is still looking for the man who can't live without me... and without whom I can't live.
 We're not talking mutual suicidal tendencies here, we're talking about the stuff that makes life worth living, that brings joy and laughter and that wonderful feeling of having come home, at last, to safe harbor after all the storms.
 This is not to say I'm expecting Instant Love Affair -- just add internet and go -- I expect friendship, ease, common ground, and chemistry before thinking of anything more serious -- but I won't pretend I'm willing to "just settle" either.
 It doesn't have to be a live-in affair, but it does have to be something we're both equally committed to, whether it's short term or long.
 If you still haven't figured out what you want in life, good luck, but please look elsewhere.
 I'm not here to tame any wild stallions!

 Note: I don't smoke, don't want to be around smoke.
 If you're courteous about your habit and it's not a constant thing, I can deal if you can.
 And if you haven't the patience or interest to read this profile, then you're not a man I'd be interested in.
+Also, sorry if this sounds demanding, but I am sick to death of beards, especially gray beards.
+They make men look old, ungroomed, primitive, and imply that you could care less if kissing you feels like a close encounter with sandpaper and a wire brush.
 (Yes, I know I'm blunt... :)

-Aside from that, I'm bright, lively, have a good sense of humor and a wide range of interests and talents: artist, writer, designer, photographer...
-I'm not conventional, not Southern (California transplant), and believe in being who I am without apology.
+Aside from that, I'm bright, lively, have a good sense of humor and a tolerant attitude about any lifestyle that doesn't hurt anyone.
+I'm not conventional, not religious, not Southern (California transplant), and believe in being who I am without apology.
 I'm open to some degree of change, but at this age, I'm also pretty sure about who and what I am and what I value.
-I'm kind, honest, and extremely straightforward.
-Under a laid-back exterior, I'm sensual, open-minded, a bit eccentric; I love to dance and to sing, want a man who's not ashamed to kiss in public, and though I enjoy role-playing, I won't pretend to fit in just to make other people feel complacent.
+I'm kind, honest, easy to talk to and straightforward.
+I enjoyed role-playing at Renaissance Faires, but in real life, I won't pretend to fit in just to make other people feel complacent.
 I'm a very nice person, but I'm also a rebel and I stand up for what I think and feel.

 A few caveats: I've never had human children and don't regret it.
 However, this makes it difficult at times to relate to people my own age; their lives are often wrapped up in their families, and since I don't share their experience, it cuts away a lot of common ground.
-I'm looking for a relationship where my partner and I can come first in each others' lives: if your world revolves around your kids, I applaud you as a parent, but we wouldn't work out as a couple for anything beyond "friends with benefits" and possibly not even that.
+I'm looking for a relationship where my partner and I can come first in each others' lives: if your world revolves around your kids, I applaud you as a parent, but we wouldn't work out as a couple.
 Same goes if you can't accept that I love my cats as most people love their kids: You can come first but you can't replace them.
-Also, my spirituality is "new age", based on the world's oldest religions: if bible study and churchgoing are significant factors in your life, again, we're not a match.
+Also, what there is of my spirituality is "new age", based on the world's oldest religions: if bible study and churchgoing are significant factors in your life, again, we're not a match.

 I believe firmly in escapism and stories with happy endings, because why focus on all the things that go wrong in life when you're trying to relax?
 I believe in fixing what I can and looking for the things that can make me smile whenever possible.
 I don't do goals, plans, resolutions; never been wired that way -- I live day to day, but with a sense of healthy caution.
 I like making other people smile too, and I think most things are more fun when I have a partner to share them.